Style Options

 IndentExceptions (IndentExceptionsStyle)

-Control specific indentation cases.
-Possible values are:
+Possible values for ModuleContains are:

-• IndentBeforeAndAfter-> [Default] Increase the level of indentation before and after it
+IndentBeforeAndAfter-> Increase the level of indentation before and after it.IndentBefore-> Increase the level of indentation before it only.DoNotIndent-> Keep the current indentation level after it.

 Nested configuration flags:

-• ModuleContains: Set the indentation before and after the contains statement in a module
+ModuleContains: Set the indentation before and after thecontainsstatement in a module.

 !
 IndentBeforeAndAfter: